featurestorebook/mlfs-book/notebooks/airquality/README.md

 This project builds an Air Quality Forecasting Service for an Air Quality sensor available at https://waqi.info/.

-The output is a forecast for the air quality in Visby, Sweden
+The output is a forecast for the air quality in Visby, Sweden.
+An example for one of the sensors:

 ![Air quality Prediction](https://raw.githubusercontent.com/jpruzcuen/mlfs-book/refs/heads/main/docs/air-quality/assets/img/bromsebrovag_8/pm25_forecast.png)